-CBD is slowly coming into the light as more of a pain and stress relief, anti-inflammatory assistant, and healthy immune system agent, and becoming less viewed as a detriment to mental and physical health.
+CBD is becoming less viewed as a detriment to mental and physical health and more viewed as a healthy immune system agent, stress relief aid, and ailment assistant.
 What can CBD do for athletes?
-We answer some of the most frequently asked questions athletes have and show the great number of advantages CBD has for our physical well being in this article on CBD for athletes.
+We answer some of the most frequently asked questions athletes have and reveal the great number of advantages CBD has for our physical well being in this article on CBD for athletes.

 Is CBD For Athletes Legal?

-A symptom that you have been overrunning, common for those who train in cross country, track, marathons, or soccer is shin splints.
+A symptom that you have been overrunning, common for those who train in cross country, track, marathons, or soccer, is shin splints.
 Shin splints is the pain caused by overuse along the shinbone.
-These painful splints can happen to any runner who overworks their leg muscles, tendons, and bone.
-This running injury can substantially influence your performance and often takes weeks before they gain full strength.
+These painful splints can happen to any runner who overworks their leg muscles, tendons, and bones.
+This running injury can substantially hinder your performance and often takes weeks before they gain full strength.

 How Much CBD Should I Take As An Athlete?